 - To be awarded to the person the membership consider has contributed the most to the Club during the year, decided by a ballot of the membership taken not less than fourteen (14) days prior to the date of the Awards Presentation.
 The Secretary shall provide notice of the ballot by the most appropriate means and shall make available ballot slips.
 The Club Committee shall appoint two (2) adjudicators to count the votes cast and tabulate the results.
 The ballot shall be decided on a simple majority of the votes cast.

-- To be awarded to the person who’s running performances the membership considers has improved most during the year, decided by a ballot of the membership taken not less than fourteen (14) days prior to the date of the Awards Presentation.
+- To be awarded to the male and female members whose running performances the membership considers have improved most during the year, decided by a ballot of the membership taken not less than fourteen (14) days prior to the date of the Awards Presentation.
 The Secretary shall provide notice of the ballot by the most appropriate means and shall make available ballot slips.
 The Club Committee shall appoint two (2) adjudicators to count the votes cast and tabulate the results.
 The ballot shall be decided on a simple majority of the votes cast.

 Greatest Mileage Award